Knowledge base

 6. It is possible to…

-1. Search for an existing domain on the organization to which you are connected; this will link and automatically update the DNS zone of the added domain.
+1. Search for an existing domain within the organization to which you are connected; this will link and automatically update the DNS zone of the added domain.

-2. Add a domain name or subdomain to manually indicate the domain name or subdomain to be used (ideal if the domain name is elsewhere).
+2. Add a domain name or subdomain to manually indicate the domain name or subdomain to use (ideal if the domain name is elsewhere).

 3. Buy a new domain name.